-When I use the term “family with aphasia”, I’m replacing the terms “persons with aphasia”, “aphasics” or “patients”.
-I developed the former term because when you are a professional, your goal is to help the entire family involved, not just the “patient”.
+I’ve created the term “family with aphasia” to replace words such as “persons with aphasia”, “aphasics” or “patients”.
+As a professional, my goal is to help the entire family, not just the “patient”.

 When someone in your household has aphasia, it affects everyone else as well - children, spouses, and siblings.
 It may even affect your coworkers or neighbors.

 The person with aphasia may no longer be able to do all of the things they used to do - paying bills, driving the kids to school, shopping, cooking, or hundreds of other tasks that they once mastered.
 All of these jobs still have to be done, so the family’s responsibilities have doubled.
 It’s easy to become overwhelmed with work.
 It’s easy to get frustrated and burn out.

 During and after therapy, it’s common that the spouse is expected to take over working with their loved one with aphasia.
 In addition to running the household and learning to navigate new tasks, you are thrust into a therapist role as well.